This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 - According to WHO (the World Health Organization) and UNICEF, the region with the highest amount of poor water sanitation is Sub-Saharan Africa, followed closely by Southern and Eastern Asia.

-- Girls are most likely to suffer not only the debilitating ravages of diseases, but the societal consequences of having poor sanitation in their rural settings.
+- to suffer not only the debilitating ravages of diseases, but the societal consequences of having poor sanitation in their rural settings.
 Compared to their male counterparts, one in five girls do not attend school, primarily because they are most likely responsible for collecting water for their family.
 In Sub Saharan Africa, 72% of the water collected is done by women.Plus, the arcane and hazardous toilet and latrine installations in schools often prevent girls from further advancing their education, in particular during menstruation.

 - Over eight hundred thousand children under the age of 5 die from diarrhea and related causes each year.
 In 2012, a study showed that 2,200 children die every single day as a result of diarrheal diseases.